JDLeongomez/JDL_website/content/es/publication/Ackerman2025_sick/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Trait sexual desire", "Gender differences", "Status relationship", "Gender-specific sexual response", "Subjective sexual arousal"]
+tags = ["Registered report", "Music", "Emotion", "Visual imagery", "Cross-cultural"]

 # Projects (optional).
 #   Associate this publication with one or more of your projects.